TahsinTanni/CSE422-Artificial-Intelligence/README.md

 CSE422: Artificial Intelligence
-this course is offered by BRACU
+this course is offered by BRACU, Pre-requisite: CSE221
-Pre-requisite: CSE221